Ground state degeneracy of non-Abelian topological phases from coupled wires: Non-Abelian bosonization of a single wire

 At the strong-coupling fixed point dominated by the interactions \eqref{eq: umklapp} and \eqref{eq: su(N_c) current-current}, the effective Hamiltonian density for the low-energy sector becomes

 This is nothing but the Hamiltonian description of the $su(2)^{\,}_{N^{\,}_{\mathrm{c}}}$ Wess-Zumino-Witten (WZW) CFT \cite{Wess71,Witten84} with the central charge

-Thus, by adding the interactions \eqref{eq: umklapp} and \eqref{eq: su(N_c) current-current} to the free theory \eqref{eq: single non-abelian wire}, we can convert a quantum wire containing $N^{\,}_{\mathrm{c}}$ colors of spinful fermions into a highly nontrivial conformal field theory.
+Thus, by adding the interactions \eqref{eq: umklapp} and \eqref{eq: su(N_c) current-current} to the free theory \eqref{eq: single non-abelian wire}, we can convert a quantum wire containing $N^{\,}_{\mathrm{c}}$ colors (orbitals) of spinful fermions into a highly nontrivial CFT.
 The coupled-wire constructions presented in this paper use arrays of these $su(2)^{\,}_{N^{\,}_{\mathrm{c}}}$ WZW theories as building blocks for non-Abelian topological phases.